German Studies members of staff

 , Sascha Stollhans (DAAD-Sprachassistent 2012/13) and Dr Beate Müller

 Teaching is at the heart of our programme and is inspired by our research: you are taught by experts in the field.
 Our modules are linked to themes that are important for a deeper understanding of German culture, ranging from medieval studies to contemporary German culture, literature, history, and film, as well as from historical to theoretical linguistics.
 Some optional modules, for example those on the history and politics of Germany, are also taught exclusively in German, and all modules actively practise German - reading German books, having seminar discussions in German, or writing German essays.
-You will have the opportunity to choose modules on topics such as German cinema, the cultural history of Berlin, the Holocaust as a theme in German literature, as well as doing options on medieval studies, word analysis, and Dutch.
-The flexibility of the German degree allows you to study German together with a wide range of other languages, including the opportunity to learn languages such as Spanish or Japanese from scratch, or to combine your language degree with Business.
+You will have the opportunity to choose modules on topics such as German cinema, the cultural history of Berlin, representations of the Holocaust, as well as doing options on medieval studies, word analysis, and Dutch.
+The flexibility of the German degree allows you to study German together with a wide range of other languages, including the opportunity to learn Chinese, French, Japanese or Spanish from scratch, and to combine your language degree with Business Studies or Linguistics.

 Our Extracurricular Activities give you the opportunity to sample German language and culture outside the classroom.
 The DAAD Lektorin organizes a wide range of activities such as a regular Filmabend, an annual Weihnachtsfeier, or monthly get-togethers of staff and students over a beer at the German Stammtisch.
 In the recent past, students have even produced their own film about German-British cultural encounters in a film workshop!
 And, as you might expect in a town steeped in football culture, there are also football tournaments with pupils from local schools and students from other universities.
 Newcastle's independent Tyneside cinema frequently shows films from German-speaking countries.